bioinfoDZ/scDAPP/README.md

 SampleJKL1,KO2,KO2_1
 SampleJKL2,KO2,KO2_1
 ```
-Minmally you just need Sample and Condition.
+Minimally, you just need Sample and Condition.
 Sample should match the folders containing h5 files (ie, cellranger output folders), or Seurat objects if `input_seurat_obj` is set to TRUE (ie SampleXYZ1.rds).
 The Code column is optional and allows you to give nicknames to the samples.

 ##### Input 3: comps - tell the pipeline what comparisons to perform